[SCRIPT] automate-eGPU.sh v1.0.1 - macOS eGPU installation tool

 -uninstall option should be very reliable with Nvidia since there have no been any bug reports about this at GitHub for years.
 If some kexts are manually modded at any point prior to the script execution, uninstall option can’t restore the originals as they never were available.

 -a option does the same as hot plugging during the boot process.
 As of macOS Sierra, Apple changed kext loading mechanism significantly and I am not sure if this is required at present but it was necessary to turn on with Macs released after 2014, especially if you had a multi-slot enclosure.
 When turned on, you just have to click the OK button and restart the Mac when a new Nvidia web driver is available.
+The -a mode is not supported on Macs released after 2015.

 -url option allows Nvidia beta driver installation